julelang/manual/src/compiler/compiler-options.md

 ---

 `--disable-safety`\
 Disable safety.
 All memory safety and similar measures will be disabled.
-This will be increase safety risks, but may improve runtime performance same time.
-It maybe hepful for debugging, see [Debugging](/debugging/) section for more information.
+This will increase safety risks, but at the same time it might improve runtime performance.
+It may be helpful for debugging, see [Debugging](/debugging/) section for more information.

 ### Optimization Options